hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 3 5 4 3 4 1 2 1 10
-Weapons/Armour: A Dwarf Runesmith may be equipped with weapons and armour chosen from the Dwarf Warrior equipment list.
+Weapons/Armor: A Dwarf Runesmith may be equipped with weapons and armor chosen from the Dwarf Warrior equipment list.
 Skills: The Dwarf Runesmith may choose from Combat, Shooting, Academic & Strength when he gains a new skill.
 In